Tonywuhk/realai.org/course/tensorflow/README.md

 TensorFlow is designed to run static computation graphs in which the data flow for each input is the same.
 Multiple inputs can then be easily batched together to take advantage of modern parallel computing hardware.
 This is not enough for some research cases where each distinct input may have a different computation graph.
 To address this challenge, Google [released](https://research.googleblog.com/2017/02/announcing-tensorflow-fold-deep.html) in February 2017 [TensorFlow Fold](https://github.com/tensorflow/fold/), a new library built on top of TensorFlow.
 It builds a separate computation graph from each input, then automatically combines these graph for batching, both within and across inputs.
 This is well suited for [implementing](https://github.com/tensorflow/fold/blob/master/tensorflow_fold/g3doc/sentiment.ipynb) a Tree-LSTM ([Tai et al., 2015](https://arxiv.org/abs/1503.00075)) model, where a batch of inputs ([s-expressions](https://en.wikipedia.org/wiki/S-expression) encoded as strings) are transformed into multiple input graphs, which are treated by the dynamic batching algorithm ([Looks et al., 2017](https://arxiv.org/abs/1702.02181)) as a single disconnected graph for automatic batching.
 The requirement of a fixed computation graph as input limits the applicability of TensorFlow Fold.
 For example, in the SPINN architecture ([Bowman & Gauthier et al., 2016](https://arxiv.org/abs/1603.06021)), the computation graphs depend on the values of the input, and are not fixed at the time input examples are loaded.
 It is relatively straightforward to [implement](https://devblogs.nvidia.com/parallelforall/recursive-neural-networks-pytorch/) ([GitHub](https://github.com/jekbradbury/examples/tree/spinn/snli)) batching (and unbatching) in this case with PyTorch, which natively supports dynamic computation graph.
 As of August 2017, dynamic graph support is an [open issue](https://github.com/tensorflow/tensorflow/issues/12321) in TensorFlow.

+### Imperative Mode

+TensorFlow's programming paradigm is [declarative](https://en.wikipedia.org/wiki/Declarative_programming): a dataflow graph is first defined, then sent to a session to run.
+Long-time Python users can experience difficulties adapting to TensorFlow if they're used to Python's [imperative](https://en.wikipedia.org/wiki/Imperative_programming) style.
+[TensorFlow Eager](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/eager) is under active development as of September 2017, and could be a new imperative mode in TensorFlow, according to an [answer](https://stackoverflow.com/questions/45967895/what-is-tensorflow-eager-code-for) on Stack Overflow.

 #### References

 * 2017 February 22, Moshe Looks, Marcello Herreshoff, DeLesley Hutchins, and Peter Norvig.
 [Deep Learning with Dynamic Computation Graphs](https://arxiv.org/abs/1702.02181). *arXiv:1702.02181*.